zacharywj/wordle-app/README.md

 + If you do not, and you've used all 6 of your guesses, the game is over and you lose.
 The game will then tell you what the correct answer was.

+## Technologies Used:
+To write my application I utilized these languages and associated libraries, API's and/or CDNs.
++ HTML
++ CSS
++ JavaScript
+    + JQuery
+    + Toastr
+    + Animate.css

 ## Attributions:
-Other technologies I used, besides my primary programming languages (see: next header) include:
+Libraries and assets I used besides base coding languages for my application.
 + Toastr
 + Animate.css
 + JQuery

-## Technologies Used:
-To write my application I utilized HTML, CSS, and JavaScript (as well as associated libraries discussed above).

 ## Future updates, coming soon:
 + An expanded word bank.